MISTAKES TO AVOID IN DOCKER IMAGES WITH REASON AND SOLUTION

-- Solution: Declare volume externally.
+- Solution: Declare the volume externally.

-- Don’t Run too many services in the same container
+- Don’t run too many services in the same container

 - Solution: Group RUN/COPY shell sequences together.